luvuong-le/100-days-of-code/log.md

 Day 70 - Rest day 😴

 Day 71 - Working on the kanban board project a bit more, makes me see how much work goes into applications like Jira,  Notion, Trello, and others 👏

+## Day 72: 20th of June 2020

+Worked on delete (with a custom context menu) and add functionality

+Gotta put this project on hold for a little bit because of other priorities 😦